GrandpaEJ/ProAPI/docs/fast_mode.md

 ## Limitations

-Fast mode has a few limitations:
+Fast mode has very few limitations:

-- It requires uvicorn to be installed
+- It requires uvicorn to be installed (included by default with ProAPI)
-- It may not work with all middleware (though most should work fine)
+- It may not work with some third-party middleware (though most should work fine)
-- It doesn't support some advanced features like WebSockets (yet)
+- Some debugging features may be less detailed in fast mode

 ## Example